Waltheof, Earl of Northumbria: Cult of martyrdom

 In 1092, after a fire in the chapter house, the abbot had Waltheof's body moved to a prominent place in the abbey church.
 When the coffin was opened, it is reported that the corpse was found to be intact with the severed head re-joined to the trunk.
 This was regarded as a miracle, and the abbey, which had a financial interest in the matter began to publicise it.
 As a result, pilgrims began to visit Waltheof's tomb.
 He was commemorated on 31 August.

 After a few years, healing miracles were reputed to occur in the vicinity of Waltheof's tomb, often involving the restoration of the pilgrim's lost sight.
 They are described in the Miracula Sancti Waldevi.
-Waltheof's life thus became the subject of popular media, heroic but inaccurate accounts being preserved in the Vita et Passio Waldevi comitis, a Middle English Waltheof saga, since lost, and the Anglo-Norman Waldef.
+Waltheof's life thus became the subject of popular media, heroic but inaccurate accounts being preserved in the Vita et Passio Waldevi comitis, a Middle English Waltheof saga, since lost, and the Anglo-Norman Roman de Waldef.